Analytic thermal bootstrap meets holography: Black brane background

 where $f_{n d, J} (\tau + m\beta, x)$ are the thermal blocks defined through \eqref{eq:thermal OPE} and $a^{(T)}_{n d,J}$ are multi-stress tensor OPE coefficients.
 This expression matches the generalized sum of images discussed in~\cite{Barrat:2025nvu}.
 If we set the spatial separation to zero, we recover

-in perfect agreement with our bootstrap framework up to the arc contributions.
-We can summarize the appearance of the operators present in the spectrum as follows: \begin{enumerate} \item Multi-stress tensor operators appear as zero modes of Witten diagrams; \item Double-trace operators appear through sum of images of multi-stress tensor blocks. \end{enumerate} Hints at this structure were already -- directly or indirectly -- observed in \cite{Fitzpatrick:2019zqz,Parisini:2022wkb,Buric:2025anb}.
+in perfect agreement with our bootstrap framework up to the arc contributions.\footnote{The regularized part is also included in this expression after suitably expanding the divergent coefficient multiplying a vanishing GFF block.} Hints at this structure were already -- directly or indirectly -- observed in \cite{Fitzpatrick:2019zqz,Parisini:2022wkb,Buric:2025anb}.
 It is important to note that this expansion is not \textit{per se} an expansion of the correlator at small temperature; instead it corresponds to an expansion in the graviton field.
 In fact, each term in \eqref{eq:ExpandedCorrelator} admits its own expansion in powers of $\beta$ due to the sum of images.
-As mentioned above, these terms are associated to double-trace operators.

 To better understand this statement, let us view the computation from another perspective, namely as an expansion around thermal AdS interpreted as a high-frequency expansion.
 The effective parameter in the correlators is in fact $\omega z_\text{h}$, which is here taken to be large, similarly to Section 5.4 of \cite{Parisini:2023nbd}.
 Perturbatively at large frequencies, one therefore expects to recover the OPE in momentum space~\cite{Caron-Huot:2009ypo,Manenti:2019wxs}.
 Double-trace operators do not appear in this OPE, in agreement with \eqref{eq:ExpansionInGFFtau}, and this matches the fact that multi-stress tensor operators are zero modes in the expansion around thermal AdS.
 This can also be seen by considering the frequency space form of \eqref{eq:ExpansionInGFFtau}, as discussed in~\cite{Barrat:2025nvu}.
 While the framework of this section provides a holographic interpretation for the expansion in GFF correlators~\eqref{eq:ExpansionInGFFtau}, note that the arc contributions are not captured by this high-frequency expansion.
 From the connection between the momentum space OPE and the GFF expansion of the correlators, these contributions can be understood as the piece of the correlator that governs the late-time dynamics \cite{Policastro:2002se,Amado:2008ji}.\footnote{We thank Tom Hartman for useful discussions on this point.}